September 13, 2019 | DI In the News

 This opportunity also allowed our student volunteers, who were all in different stages of the school’s interior design program, put some of their interior design knowledge to use.
 “Scale is always something we use, especially when moving in furniture and many lessons from color theory definitely played a part,” said student Vallerie Dalrymple.
 Elizabeth agreed.
 “Designing towards the needs of the place or people, time management, color theory, and just situations that make you think out of the box are just a few things that I learned from being at DI that helped me through this process.”

 The team worked so well together that they finished well before the deadline of 2PM.
 The family, who were away while the volunteers put their home together, were asked to return for the reveal of their home earlier than expected.
-The DI group was brimming with excitement to reveal the home and meet the family.

 Once the family arrived, the DI team got to witness their reaction to the transformation of their home, an experience that really touched the group.
 The family of five moved from room to room, in awe of how different their home looked.
 “Seeing the family’s reaction to their new home was absolutely priceless.
 True, candid happiness,” reflects Lindsey.
 “The oldest son stated, ‘It’s finally back to what it was like before.’
 Being able to be part of making these children feel that way, feel back at a time where their lives were better, and know that those times are coming back for them was truly a humbling experience and I am so thankful I could be part of that transition for them!”